ni/javascript-styleguide/README.md

 **JetBrains WebStorm**

-Follow the [instructions in the WebStorm documentation](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_activate) to activate and configure ESLint automatically in the Settings/Preferences dialog.
+Follow the [instructions in the WebStorm documentation](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_activate) to activate and configure ESLint automatically in the Settings ≫ Preferences dialog.

 ## Troubleshooting